Cortisol is a vital hormone from the glucocorticoid family of steroid hormones.

 - and weight loss

 Like many things in life, cortisol is part of a Goldilocks scenario.
-Therefore, the cortisol levels in a dog’s body need to be not too low, not too high, but just right to promote health.
+Therefore, the cortisol levels in a dog’s body need not be too low, not too high, but just right to promote health.